fabiankaraben/docsarchive-dev/content/typescript/5.2/handbook/basic-types.md

 ## `strictNullChecks` {#strictnullchecks}

 By default, values like `null` and `undefined` are assignable to any other type.
-This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - some consider it a [billion dollar mistake](https://www.youtube.com/watch?v=ybrQvs4x0Ps)!
+This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - some consider it a [billion dollar mistake ↗](https://www.youtube.com/watch?v=ybrQvs4x0Ps)!
 The [`strictNullChecks` ↗](https://www.typescriptlang.org/tsconfig.html#strictNullChecks) flag makes handling `null` and `undefined` more explicit, and *spares* us from worrying about whether we *forgot* to handle `null` and `undefined`.